 NOTE: Carefully read and become familiar with all crane operating instructions before attempting a preload check or operating the crane under load.
+Operate engine at or near governed RPM during preload check of crane functions.

 1. Engage the parking brake.